mayabyte/caveripper/README.md

 caveripper stats "sr5 BlackPom = 1"
 ```

+See [QUERY.md](QUERY.md) for a full explanation on Caveripper's query language.

 Caveripper only recognizes *internal names* for game objects at present.
 If you want to see the internal names for things on a given floor, there's a handy text-only Caveinfo command that can be of assistance:
 ```bash
 caveripper caveinfo fc3 --text